Better Alternatives to Unhealthy Relating

 Selfishness

-Human nature is self-interested, at least; often self-serving, self-centered perhaps, and selfish at worst.
-Selfishness puts our own feelings, point of view, past, preferences, needs, and circumstances above those of our partner.
-It insists upon its own way, serving the self rather than the other, protecting the self rather than the other.
+Human nature is self-interested at least, usually self-centered and, at worst, selfish.
+Selfishness puts one’s own feelings, past, point of view, insecurities, preferences, needs, and circumstances above others.
+It does not consider others’ interests; selfishness does not concern itself with nor remember meaningful events in others’ lives.
+It insists upon its own way, serving and protecting self rather than other.

 Expecting or Demanding Sameness: